ssahadevan/hz/src/main/java/hz/search/README.md

 Example showing Indexed text search with Jet

-Searches the directory /books
+Searches the directory <path>/books and
-Ignores words in Stopwords.txt
+Ignores the words in Stopwords.txt

 Usage: